OSInside/kiwi/doc/source/workflow.rst

 Adjust the path accordingly if having used HTTP or FTP.

 Adding more than one public key to file is possible, the file uses the same format as the common SSH file "authorized_keys".
-If a public key was found you can login as follows:
+If a public key was found login as follows:

 .. code-block:: bash

    ssh root@IP-ADDRESS

-In case :command:`rsync` is available, you can copy the KIWI boot log to your local machine as follows:
+In case :command:`rsync` is available, copy the KIWI boot log to your local machine as follows:

 .. code-block:: bash